Bahrain Travel Guide

 All taxis are metered and are an easy and cheap way to get around town with a flag fall of BD1.5 and BD0.25 per kilometre thereafter.

-While there are several car rental agents at the International Airport, the best deals are to be found from the numerous agents which line the busy Shabab Avenue, which is located alongside the US Naval base.
-The main clientele for these agents is US Military personnel on shore leave.
+While there are several car rental agents at the International Airport, the best deals are to be found from the numerous agents which line the busy Shabab Avenue, which is located alongside the US Naval base (NSA Bahrain).
+Naturally, the main clientele for these agents is US Military personnel who rent cars on a monthly basis at deep discounts.

-It’s worth noting that the local driving style is very aggressive and obnoxious.
+Driving in Bahrain isn’t for the fainthearted!
+The local driving style is very aggressive and obnoxious with drivers ignoring most road rules.
 In just one day, I saw two, three-car pile-ups.
 The most obnoxious drivers are the many Saudi motorists who drive like there’s no tomorrow.

 Author: Darren McLean